Cardi B, Queen Latifah, Lil Nas X shine at BET Awards

 Swizz Beatz curated the tribute to DMX, who died in April at age 50.
 Performers included Busta Rhymes, Method Man, The Lox, Michael K. Williams and Griselda.

-Other winners Sunday included Burna Boy, who won best international act; Giveon, named best new artist; and Silk Sonic — the duo of Bruno Mars and Anderson .Paak — took home the best group honor.
+Other winners Sunday included Chris Brown, who won best male R&B/pop artist; Giveon, named best new artist; and Silk Sonic — the duo of Bruno Mars and Anderson .Paak — took home the best group award.
+Chadwick Boseman posthumously won best actor.

 Caption